 Turmeric for Swelling: Research on Fluid Balance & Inflammatory Response

-Swelling, or edema, typically develops when fluid accumulates in tissues.
-This can happen after physical strain, overuse, injury, irritation, or increased inflammatory activity.
-Researchers commonly examine swelling in connection with:
+This may happen after physical strain, injury, irritation, or increased inflammatory activity.

 - Inflammation and immune response